vaishut/test-repo-vsc/README.md

-I have edited this file.hello how are you doing?
+ checking merge.I have edited this file.hello how are you doing?